Posted - January 9-10, 2012 | Updated : January 14, 2012 | June 10, 2013 | August 14, 2015

 And, for the coup de grace, the Human Torch!

 The villains attack.
-Just as the FF and the Avengers are weakening - the X-Men come to the rescue
+Just as the FF and the Avengers are weakening - the X-Men come to the rescue.

 Look at the Wolverine-Ultron match up.
 That makes sense.
 Wolverine with his adamantium claws can actually slice through Ultron's armor, right?
+On second thought probably not.
+Logan simply doesn't have the strength.

 I've always said, that in large part, Secret Wars is Doom's story.
 While everyone else is distracted Dr. Doom, the relentless Dr. Doom, invades Galactus' ship.